levolak/cartogis-portfolio/.ipynb_checkpoints/portfolio_cartogis-checkpoint.md

     <p></p>

     <p>Taking the detrimental impact of air pollution on public health, it's crucial to monitor and analyze air quality data.
 By conducting such analyses and creating maps, policymakers, urban planners, and citizens can better understand the spatial and temporal distribution of air pollution within the city.
 This understanding can inform targeted interventions and policies aimed at reducing pollution levels, mitigating public health risks, and improving overall urban livability.</p>
-    <p>air quality limit values for nitrogen oxide are defined at eu level.
+    <p>air quality limit values for nitrogen oxide are defined at EU-level.
 The limit values define the highest permitted concentrations for air pollution, which, when exceeded, the authorities must take measures to lower the concentrations.
-An annual level of more than 40 µg/m3 is considered too high.</p>
+An annual level of more than 40 µg/m3 is considered too high (79/2017).</p>
     <p></p>